 Give the Right Stuff

-Sure, we are talking about Poetic Memoir so we are recalling what happened in our past.
-I mentioned photographs, because as writers everything we write comes from a memory which is twisted and turned to fit a situation.
+Right Stuff: Sure, we are talking about Poetic Memoir, so we recall what happened in our past.
+As writers, I mentioned photographs because everything we write came from a twisted memory and turned to fit a situation.

-It is necessary to get down to details, especially when you are cutting a memoir into a poetic memoir.
-We don’t need all the extra words, we need detail, format fitting for a presentation or Readers or Writers" rel="nofollow" target="_self" >reading.
+It is necessary to significantly get down to details when cutting a memoir into a poetic memoir.
+We don’t need all the extra words; we need a piece format fitting for a presentation or reading.

-When I taught Author Presentation I made up my own list of markings; as a student stood to read I probably stopped them after the first sentence, and told them to start again.
-We all knew it was my style, but they all knew when they left the class they would be able to present their work, no matter the genre.
-Because presenting work is different from the written novel or poetry, we want Poetic Memoir.
-Give the story in fewer words, detail, life experience, and listen, listen, listen to what you write.
+When I taught Author Presentation, I made up my own list of markings; as a student stood to read, I probably stopped them after the first sentence and told them to start again.
+We all knew it was my style, but they all knew when they left the class, they would be able to present their work, no matter the genre.
+Because presenting work is different from the written novel or poetry, we want a Poetic Memoir.
+Give the story in fewer words, detail, life experience, listen, listen, and listen to what you write.
 I can’t say this enough.
 You will hear your flaws.
 Every form of writing should flow.
 Everyone should be able to capture the listener’s ear.
 Poets love to read their work, give them the right stuff.